tbnobody/OpenDTU-docs/docs/3rd_party/prometheus_database.md

 # Using the prometheus database for data collection

 The prometheus database is used for many projects for data collection.
-It is relatively easy to setup and use.
+It is relatively easy to set up and use.

 For installation, you can follow a [guide provided by the prometheus devs](https://prometheus.io/docs/introduction/first_steps/).